-- (2) The power of the Office to borrow shall be exercisable only with the approval of the Cabinet as to the amount, sources of the borrowing and terms on which the borrowing may be effected; and an approval given in any respect for the purpose of this subsection may be either general or limited to a particular borrowing or otherwise, and may be either unconditional or subject to conditions. - 36.
-(1) The Cabinet may, from time to time, make advances and grants to the Office out of sums placed upon the estimates of the Islands for the purpose and approved by the Legislative Assembly.
+- 35. (1) Subject to subsection (2), the Office may borrow sums required by it for meeting any of its obligations or discharging its functions. - (2) The power of the Office to borrow shall be exercisable only with the approval of the Cabinet as to the amount, sources of the borrowing and terms on which the borrowing may be effected; and an approval given in any respect for the purpose of this subsection may be either general or limited to a particular borrowing or otherwise, and may be either unconditional or subject to conditions.